jorne/Particle-Photon-Si7005/README.md

 What ?
 ======
-This is a Arduino library for the Silabs Si7005 temperature/humidity sensor.
+This is a Particle Photon library for the Silabs Si7005 temperature/humidity sensor.
 The library makes it easy to use the sensor and all of its features.